 Are there water stations?

 Yes.
 There is a water station right out of the transition area and on the course.
-See the Course and Venue page for more information on their locations.

 When will I be able to access the transition area?

 The transition area is located in the south parking lot, near the south beach swim start.
 It will be open from 5:45 to 7:45 am and from approximately 11:00 am to 1:00 pm.